myonlinecode1988/ELECTION_ANALYTICS/README.md

 ## Code Dependencies and Comments
 - The code was tested in `Python 2.7.10`.
-Although I haven't tested it in other versions, I expect the to  work with `Python 2.7.x`.
+Although I haven't tested it in other versions, I expect the code to work with `Python 2.7.x`.
 The code has not been tested for `Python 3`.
-- The code should work with baseline python installation.The code uses the following modules: `sys`, `os.path`, `heapq` & `math`
+- The code should work with baseline python installation.The code uses the following modules: `sys`, `os.path`, `heapq` & `math`.
 - I have used calendar years instead of dates in the entire program.
 All output donation values have been rounded to `int`.
 - The nearest-rank-method is NOT defined for Percentile=0.
-Please use Percentile between (0,100]
+Please use Percentile between (0,100].
 - Although the fast-percentile-algorithm was exhaustively tested with 1000s of random data and has been shown as part of my tests; I should have used `unittest` module for more formal testing.